 Helga Mills - After a lifetime spent in academia, social service and administration in Canada and abroad, Helga retired to Halifax.
 Always a lover of flowers and flower arranging but with no experience with painting of any kind, Helga began taking lessons from a botanical artist.
 Little did she know that she was being ushered into a world of beauty which changed the passion of her retirement years.
 Helga is a founding member of BANSA (Botanical Artists of Nova Scotia).

-Bernice Purdy - Bernice’s art has generally been created out of an abiding fascination with the human condition.
+9999999 9999 Bernice Purdy - Bernice’s art has generally been created out of an abiding fascination with the human condition.
 A self-taught artist, she has had several years of life drawing and an ongoing study of art history.
 Through symbolism, allegory and myth she conveys insightful visual narratives.
 A favourite theme is the conflicting messages of womanhood, especially “fat ladies.”
 Her depiction of voluptuous women are empathetic and satirical social statements.
 Also of interest are her childhood memories resulting in paintings of her large farming family in rural Nova Scotia.
 These charming vignettes from the 40s and 50s capture the intimate and lively characters of days gone by.
-She has participated in numerous Maritime exhibitions and has gained exposure through publications, media coverage and in a film, Bernice, produced for Bravo in 2003.
+She has participated in numerous Maritime exhibitions and a film, Bernice, was produced for Bravo in 2003.

 Lise Trottier - Lise received her Bachelor of Fine Arts from NSCAD University in 1985, a Bachelor of Architecture degree from l’Université de Montréal in 1988 and a Masters in Architecture from Sangath in Ahmedabad, India in 1991.
 Early in her career, Lise was commissioned to design and build an art installation, “Le Mur Qui Parle” in Kapuskasing, Ontario.
 In 1995, she founded, hosted and participated in organizing a Symposium on Art and Architecture with the Gallery Articule in Montreal.
 Art and architectural field trips have taken her to various locations worldwide: Europe, Canada, the USA, India, Hong Kong, Japan and the Caribbean.
-Lise participated to the realization of architectural projects in Canada, France, India and the United States.
 She taught theory courses on architecture and environmental design at l'Université du Québec à Montréal and at Concordia University.
 Lise has also been involved with the development of several new architectural prototypes and garden community projects that serve as contributions to quality of life.
 Site-specific architectural works that live in harmony with their cultural contexts and with nature.